NicholasMDH/crucible-Ubuntu/README.md

   - Office applications
   - Media packages
   - Fonts
-- 🛠️ All of my favorite scripts for automating Linux
+- 📄 All of my favorite scripts for automating Linux
 - 🖥️ i3 Window manager (no DE for me!)
+- 🛠️ Remap the CapsLock key to Escape (set in i3 config)
-- 🎮 Flatpak integration for specific applications
+- 🎮 Snap integration for specific applications
 - ⚙️ Automatic service configuration
 - 🔧 GNOME extensions and hotkey configuration